 Extending this simple model to our physical universe suggests that our 3+1 spacetime consists of a 3-brane in motion relative to a higher (fourth) dimension, which is not included in the 3-brane.
-Since time in the 3-brane is rotated into the imaginary dimension \boldsymbol{w} in the 4-brane, it follows that time results from motion of the \boldsymbol{w} dimension relative to the three real dimensions.
+Since time in the 3-brane is rotated into the imaginary dimension \boldsymbol{w} in the 4-brane (according to $t = i\boldsymbol{w}$), it follows that the arrow of time results from motion of the \boldsymbol{w} dimension relative to the three real dimensions.
 One can visualize this spatial motion by picturing the vertical (\boldsymbol{w}) axis of Minkowski 4-space (Figure 9) flowing constantly downward, the future above irrevocably becoming the past below.
-At any moment in physical time (denoted t3), our physical universe reflects a "slice" of the 4-brane at a particular coordinate of the imaginary fourth dimension.
+At any moment in physical time (denoted t_3) our physical universe reflects a "slice" of the 4-brane at a particular coordinate of the imaginary dimension \boldsymbol{w} .

-Taking this principle to its logical conclusion, time in the 4-brane implies motion relative to the second imaginary (v) dimension in the 5-brane, while time in the 5-brane eventuates from motion relative to a still higher dimension in the 6-brane (call it u).
+Taking this principle to its logical conclusion, time in the 4-brane implies motion relative to the second imaginary dimension \boldsymbol{v} in the 5-brane, while time in the 5-brane issues from motion relative to a still higher dimension in the 6-brane (call it \boldsymbol{u}).
 Where does it end?
 What is the origin of time?
-Since a complete answer to this question would take us well outside the realm of "physics", and therefore outside the scope of this paper, the reader is asked to consider the following conjecture:
+Since an adequate answer to this question would take us well outside the realm of "physics", and therefore outside the scope of this paper, the reader is simply asked to consider the following postulate:

-• Time originates with spatial motions of the two imaginary (\boldsymbol{w} and \boldsymbol{v}) dimensions in the 5-brane relative to each other and to the three real dimensions.
+• Time originates from spatial motions of the two imaginary dimensions w and v relative to the three real dimensions and to an imaginary higher dimension u.

-The implication is that there is no spatial motion (and therefore no time) in the higher branes (the dimension u is static).
+The implication is that there is no spatial motion (and therefore no time) in the higher branes, the dimension \boldsymbol{u} being static.
 This conjecture finds support from technical considerations alone.
-Recall that

-Kaluza's Einstein-Maxwell theory derives Einsteins' field equations in the 5-brane, representing the bedrock of space and time (spacetime) as we know them.
-Moreover, since real 3-manifolds exist only in the lower three branes, one might assume that the same applies to time.
+Recall that Kaluza's Einstein-Maxwell theory derives Einstein's field equations in the 5-brane, representing the theoretical bedrock of space and time (spacetime) as we know them.
+Furthermore, since real 3-manifolds exist only in the lower three branes, one might assume that the same applies to time.

 Figure 20 provides a schematic representation of the process underpinning time and energy in the lower three branes.
-Note that the 6-brane includes two positive imaginary dimensions in its construction (colored black) - the intrinsic space dimension and what we may call the intrinsic time dimension \boldsymbol{u} - rendering the 6-brane the precursor to spacetime in the lower branes.
-The rotating circle represents the very heart of the process, the "engine room" of objective manifestation, set into activity by the spatial motions of the imaginary dimensions \boldsymbol{v} and \boldsymbol{w} in the 5-brane.
-For present purposes these spatial motions are taken as primary, a priori.
+Note that the 6-brane includes two positive imaginary dimensions in its construction (colored black) - the intrinsic space dimension and what we may call the intrinsic time dimension u - rendering the 6-brane the precursor to spacetime in the lower branes.
+The rotating circle represents the very heart of the process, the "engine room" of objective manifestation, set into activity by the spatial motions of the imaginary dimensions \boldsymbol{w} and \boldsymbol{v} in the 5-brane, denoted $\boldsymbol{M_w}$ and $\boldsymbol{M_v}$.
+For present purposes we consider these primordial spatial motions \boldsymbol{a} priori.

-Figure 20: The genesis of energy and time
+Figure 20: The genesis of time and energy